EdgrantHS/Cloudstack12/details/07_cloudstack_reset.md

-# CloudStack Password Reset
+# Reset CloudStack
-This tutorial guides you through resetting the CloudStack password when you've forgotten it.
-Follow these steps carefully to restore access and fix the configuration.
+This tutorial guides you through resetting CloudStack.

 ## Step 1: Stop the CloudStack Management Server
 Stop the CloudStack management server to prevent any conflicts during the reset process.